IISD-ELA/PWA-hydro-conditioning-tools/README.md

 Process note: Major or minor commits to this repo should be tested for compatibility with PWA dependencies

+### State Management System

+The package includes a robust state management system for efficient development workflows:

+- **Global State Object**: `state` - tracks project paths, filenames, and workflow progress
+- **Save Function**: `save_state()` - persists state to `.pkl` file in interim directory
+- **Recovery Function**: `recover_state()` - restores state from `.pkl` file for resumed sessions
+- **Last Function Tracking**: `state.LAST_FUNCTION_RUN` - enables workflow continuation from specific points

+This system allows developers to avoid rerunning entire workflows during development and testing phases.

+### Key Features

+- **Setup Functions**: Automated project directory structure creation and file organization
+- **State Management**: Save and recover workflow state using `.pkl` files for efficient development and testing
+- **GIS Processing**: Comprehensive hydro conditioning workflow including:
+  - LiDAR DEM processing and merging
+  - Watershed delineation and stream conditioning
+  - Depression analysis and wetland polygon generation
+  - Coordinate reference system management
+- **WhiteBox Integration**: Seamless integration with WhiteboxTools for advanced spatial analysis

 ### Developer Steps

 1. Make sure local versions of PWA, -main and -tools repos are up to date and dev branch is up to date with main.
-2. Use setup functions and pwa.save_state() for developing major adjustments to main workflow (to avoid rerunning entire workflow during dev & testing).
+2. Use setup functions (`project_setup()`, `set_directory_structure()`) and `state.save_state()` for developing major adjustments to main workflow (to avoid rerunning entire workflow during dev & testing).
 Patches can be developed directly in a debugging mode.
+3. Leverage the state recovery system (`recover_state()`) to resume work from saved `.pkl` files when testing iteratively.
-3. If making several different improvements, run steps below in separate series:
+4. If making several different improvements, run steps below in separate series:
-4. Using dev branch, add functions to package (-tools) and insert them in the workflow (-main).
+5. Using dev branch, add functions to package (-tools) and insert them in the workflow (-main).
 Best practice is to do this separately for each repository using your IDE.
-5. Re-install the package (-tools) using pip install -e . and test the hydro_condition.py file
+6. Re-install the package (-tools) using `pip install -e .` and test the hydro_condition.py file
-6. If successful, update version info in pyproject.toml and merge dev branch to main
+7. If successful, update version info in pyproject.toml and merge dev branch to main

 ### Repository Structure